BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 SECTION 1.
 NOMINATIONS COMMITTEE

-SECTION 2.
+SECTION 3.
 ELECTIONS

-SECTION 3.
+SECTION 4.
 RECALLS

-As officers of the Local exist to serve the Local, any elected officer, including Local Subgroup Officers, may also be recalled by the Local.
+As Officers of the Local exist to serve the Local, any elected officer, including Local Subgroup Officers, may be recalled by the Local.
 A recall vote may be triggered by petition signed by a number of members equal to or greater than two-thirds of the total number of votes cast during the previous election, or by fifty percent of Local membership, whichever number is lower.
 Once triggered, a Nominations Committee shall be established in accordance with Section 1 to hold a forum on the recall, followed by a Local-wide election, where a supermajority of two-thirds of voters shall be required to recall the officer.

-Additionally, in the case of malfeasance or nonfeasance, the Steering Committee may call a vote to remove an officer, with a two-thirds majority vote of the Steering Committee required to execute the removal.
+Additionally, in the case of nonfeasance or disqualification from holding office, the Steering Committee may call a vote to remove an officer, with a two-thirds majority vote of the Steering Committee required to execute the removal.
 Local Officers may not vote in the matter of their own recall.
 The rationale and result of any such vote called must be published to the membership.
-Malfeasance shall be defined as intentional misuse of Local resources, abuse of Local Officer powers, or deliberate misrepresentation of the positions of the Local.
-Nonfeasance shall be defined as an ongoing or repeated failure to execute Officer duties and maintain regular contact with other Local Officers, without making arrangements to be replaced or voluntarily stepping down from the position, or failure to maintain membership.
-A Local Officer who is no longer a member in good standing shall be privately notified and given at least two (2) weeks to renew membership prior to a recall or removal vote.
+Nonfeasance shall be defined as an ongoing or repeated failure to execute Officer duties and maintain regular contact with other Local Officers, without making arrangements to be replaced.
+Nonfeasance shall require, at minimum, a failure to attend at least two consecutive regular meetings for adequate notice was provided, without good cause.

-SECTION 4.
+SECTION 5.
 VACANCIES

-2. If the vacancy occurs after the first six (6) months of the term, or if there are no candidates that ran during the previous election for the vacant seat, the Local Steering Committee will appoint a replacement member in good standing for the remainder of the term.
+2. If the vacancy occurs after the first six (6) months of the term, or if there are no candidates that ran during the previous election for the vacant seat, the Steering Committee will appoint a replacement member in good standing for the remainder of the term.

-ARTICLE VIII: LOCAL OFFICERS
+ARTICLE VIII: OFFICERS

 SECTION 1.
 OFFICERS, ELECTIONS, AND TERMS

 The Local shall annually elect a Recording Secretary, Communications Director, Treasurer, Campaigns Coordinator, YDSA Coordinator, and five (5) at-large members of the Steering Committee.
+The Local may also elect annually Branch Officers and Subgroup Officers (see Article V, Section 2; Article VI, Section 2; and Article VI, Section 3) for active Committees and Standing Committees.

 SECTION 2.
 RECORDING SECRETARY